OPEN EVENING 4TH FEBRUARY 2025 – REGISTER HERE

 When it comes to working in the media industry, having a diverse range of hair and makeup skills means more opportunity.
 The skills you need for a horror film, for example, will be different to the ones you need working on a period drama, so practising everything from SFX makeup to wig work and fashion and beauty makeup will make you eligible for more work.

-“This can be a good source of steady income while you wait for a position in TV and film or theatre, and it gives you the chance to practice niche skills day-in and day-out.
+“This can be a good source of steady income while you wait for a position in TV and film or theatre, and it gives you a chance to practice niche skills day-in and day-out.
 Plus, you’ll be meeting the makeup artists and designers who visit these places so it’s your first chance to make a good impression and network.”

 Build your MUA portfolio

-As you start to apply for jobs, you need to make sure you stand out from the rest with a clear and precise C.V and strong portfolio of work, but without much experience it can be tough to show examples of what you can do – a real catch-22 situation.
+As you start to apply for makeup artist jobs, you need to make sure you stand out from the rest with a clear and precise C.V and a strong portfolio of work, but without much experience it can be tough to show examples of what you can do – a real catch-22 situation.

 A good time to build your portfolio is during your training.
 Any chance you get to pick up the brush and create a look is an opportunity to add to your portfolio, and you’ll need high-quality images taken by a photographer to show your work in the best light.